 This problem has been legendary with overseas built hub motors, and we had some Crystalyte shipments where about half the customers would experience spoke breakage on a recurring basis.
 Ideally the distance between the head and the bend in your spoke will match the thickness of the hub flange, and you won't have problems.
 But if not, there are two ways to address the situation.
 One is to insert a washer under the spoke head.
 The second way is to lace the wheel in an over/under pattern, such that the spoke tension compresses the bend part of the spoke into the flange.

 It is standard with rear bicycle hubs that the spokes ont he right side are shorter and more vertical than the spokes on the left, because of the space that the freewheel takes up.
 On a hub motor, this is no different, except that the flanges are often closer together, and this results in the freewheel side spoke becoming nearly vertical to center the rim.
-This can be addressed to some degree by lacing the wheel such that on both the left and right set of spokes, all of the spoke heads come out on the right side of the flange.
+This can be addressed to some degree by lacing the wheel such that on both the left and right set of spokes, all of the elbows come out on the right side of the flange.
 This will offset the base of all spokes to the right by the flange width.
+Some hub motor manufactures have offset the spoke flanges from the hub so that they are centered on the axle and don't require dishing.